 The first meeting of the project, which was of an organizational nature, took place in Trento, Italy (5-7 November 2018).
 On the other hand, between 15 and 18 January 2019 the first teachers’ meeting “Different solutions for the same need: curricular integration models” was held in Weimar, Germany.
 It was followed by a students’ meeting in Trento (11-15 February 2019), whose theme was “The cultural heritage of the participating regions”.

 The project activity during the 2018-2019 academic year course was completed with the teachers’ meeting “Curricular integration target groups: a programme for training professional musicians or music fans?”, held in Lisbon, Portugal (25-28 March 2019), and with the students’ international conference “Characteristics of my educational institution”, held in Murcia, Spain (6-10 May 2019).

-Finally, the project coordinators met in Weimar (11-13 July 2019) to assess the objectives achieved in the first year of our Strategic Partnership and identify the activities that will be implemented for the academic year 2019-2020.
+Finally, the project coordinators met in Weimar (11-13 July 2019) to assess the objectives achieved in the first year of our Strategic Partnership and identify the activities that were implemented during the academic year 2019-2020.

 During the 2019-2020 school year, two teacher meetings were held with the topics “Institutions with music integrated curriculum educational programs: urgent needs” (Trento, 25-29 November 2019) and “Music curriculum integration as a necessary but not sufficient condition to educational success: renewal of methodological and didactic approaches in music institutions and secondary education classrooms” (Murcia, 2-6 March 2020).